Abraham Ford: Season 6

 In the episode "Knots Untie", Abraham first appears in this episode returning from a patrol with Sasha.
 Sasha tells him that she and Eugene are going to switch patrols for a bit.
 Abraham is slightly saddened by this news but she flashes him a peace sign referencing to the peace sign he gave to her after Pete and Reg died.
 He promptly returns the sign to her.
 The scene then flashes forward to Abraham in bed with Rosita who's thinking about Sasha.
 Abraham tells her that he loves her and Rosita kisses him and tells him to prove it.
 She gives him a necklace she made and tells him to meet her in the shower.
 Abraham is later seen with Carl, Glenn, Rick who are talking to Jesus in Rick's house.
 Jesus explains that he is a recruiter for a settlement not too far away from here and that he trades with other communities.
 He offers to take Rick and a few others to go to the Hilltop Colony to trade for food to which Rick accepts.
 Abraham goes with Daryl, Glenn, Michonne, Rick and Maggie to the hilltop colony.
 Inside the RV, Abraham quietly asks Glenn if he was intending to have a child with Maggie to which he says yes but is confused as to why Abraham would ask that.
 Abraham is then seen with Rick and the others who are about to enter a building to save a few other members of the hilltop colony.
 Inside, Abraham draws his knife, grabs a member of the hilltop, Freddie, by the throat and nearly stabs him before being stopped by Rick.
 Inside the RV Freddie explains to how he saw his dead wife when Abraham nearly stabs him to which Abraham looks on remembering his dead wife.
 At the Hilltop, Abraham draws his rifle on Kal and Eduardo before Jesus calmly tells Rick and the others to trust him and that the hilltop is safe.
 Abraham enters the hilltop and takes in the sight and listens to Jesus's talk about the history of the place.
-Abraham enters the barrington house and notes how impressive the place is.
+Abraham enters the Barrington house and notes how impressive the place is.
 Abraham and the others meet Gregory who rudely state that Rick and the others should get cleaned up.
-Later, Abraham asks Daryl how long he known that Rick and Michonne were a thing to which he says he knew not too long ago.
+Later, Abraham asks Daryl how long he knew that Rick and Michonne were a thing to which he says he knew not too long ago.
 Outside Abraham is with everyone when Ethan, Crystal and Andy return from a failed supply meeting with the saviors.
 When Ethan stabs Gregory, Abraham immediately tackles Andy who tries to attack Rick.
 Despite being significantly stronger than Andy, Abraham does not fight back and lets Andy choke him.
 As Andy chokes him, he hears Sasha's voice and right before Andy can kill him, Daryl comes along and snaps his arm.
-Daryl looks over to Abraham and asks if he is okay to which he says he is, seemingly un-phased that he almost dies.
+Daryl looks over to Abraham and asks if he is okay to which he says he is, seemingly un-phased that he almost died.
 As he gets up he leaves behind Rosita's necklace.
 Abraham is seen with Rick, Jesus and the others who discuss the threat of Negan and the saviors.
 Rick tells Jesus that Daryl, Abraham and Sasha had a run in with the saviors a few months back to which Abraham recalls the event, calling it a barbecue.
 He is later seen loading food into the RV.
 As Rick and the others are leaving the hilltop, Daryl passes him a photo of Glenn and Maggie's unborn child to which Abraham looks to Glenn and smiles.